testpress/testpress_docs/docs/server-api/single-sign-on.md

 https://demo.testpress.in/sso_login/?sig=<hmac-signature>&sso=<payload>
 ```

-In the above URL replace the \<hmac-signature> and \<payload> with your hmac signature and payload values generated using the above steps.
+In the above URL replace the {hmac-signature} and {payload} with your hmac signature and payload values generated using the above steps.

 ```